Skip to main content

 We support all people, families and caregivers living with rare diseases, this Rare Disease Day and every day

-Dyne Therapeutics is a clinical-stage muscle disease company focused on advancing innovative life-transforming therapeutics for people living with genetically driven diseases.
-The foundation of our efforts is our proprietary FORCE™ platform, which we designed to overcome the limitations of muscle tissue delivery and advance modern oligonucleotide therapeutic candidates.
-We have assembled an exceptional team of employees focused on fostering a differentiated culture and working towards changing the futures of patients with rare muscle diseases.
+Dyne Therapeutics is a clinical-stage neuromuscular disease company focused on advancing life-transforming therapeutics for people living with genetically driven diseases.
+The FORCE™ platform drives our efforts to develop targeted therapeutics for muscle and the central nervous system (CNS) delivery, to stop or reverse disease progression.
+We have assembled an exceptional team of employees focused on fostering a differentiated culture and working towards changing the futures of patients with rare and genetically driven neuromuscular diseases.

 We have prioritized our corporate responsibility efforts, and these focus areas are consistent with leading Environmental, Social, and Governance (ESG) frameworks, including the Sustainability Accounting Standards Board (SASB).
 The following summarizes our efforts: